Bridgeport, California: Geography

 Bridgeport is in northwestern Mono County and lies at an elevation of 6463 ft in the middle of the Bridgeport Valley.
 The valley is ringed by mountains with the Sierra Nevada to the west, the Sweetwater Mountains to the north, and the Bodie Hills to the east.

 The town center is located at the intersection of U.S. Route 395 and State Route 182.
 US 395 leads south 50 mi to Mammoth Lakes and northwest 81 mi to Carson City, Nevada, while State Route 182 leads northeast 13 mi to the Nevada border.

 According to the United States Census Bureau, the CDP covers an area of 56.3 km2, 99.96% of it land, and 0.04% of it water.
-Bridgeport Reservoir, an impoundment on the East Walker River, forms the northwest edge of the community.
-The US Marine Corps' Mountain Warfare Training Center is located approximately 20 mi west of Bridgeport on State Route 108.
+Bridgeport Reservoir, an impoundment on the East Walker River, forms the northwestern edge of the community.
+The U.S. Marine Corps' Mountain Warfare Training Center is located approximately 20 mi west of Bridgeport on State Route 108.